 Several dozen states have either passed or are considering legislation that would prohibit maintenance of certification requirements for licensure for physicians/physician specialties occupations.
 While currently limited to physicians, ICE is monitoring these developments through the Government Affairs Committee to determine whether more states propose this kind of legislation or expand it to other occupations.

-Learn more about the Right to Safe Care Coalition and how it is defending high quality healthcare.
+I.C.E. recognizes the work of the Right to Safe Care Coalition for their work in defending high quality healthcare.

 What do you think?

 ICE wants to hear from you on this issue.
 How does this type of legislation impact you?
 Do you see this as isolated to the medical certifications or could it grow to other professions?
 Contact I.C.E. staff at email@example.com.